LMPX Investors Have Opportunity to Lead LMP Automotive Holdings, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., June 15, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against LMP Automotive Holdings, Inc. ("LMP" or the "Company") (NASDAQ: LMPX).
+LOS ANGELES, June 17, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against LMP Automotive Holdings, Inc. ("LMP" or the "Company") (NASDAQ: LMPX).

 Class Period: June 29, 2021 – May 19, 2022